 The Common Cold

-A cold tends to creep up on you gradually.
-You'll notice a runny or stuffy nose first, followed by a mild sore throat, sneezing, and maybe a low-grade fever — or no fever at all.
+A cold tends to come on gradually.
+A runny or stuffy nose usually appears first, followed by a mild sore throat, sneezing, and sometimes a low-grade fever — or no fever at all.
 Fatigue is usually mild.
-Most healthy adults feel better within seven to ten days without medical intervention.
+Many otherwise healthy adults improve without medical intervention, though the course of illness varies from person to person.

 Influenza (the Flu)

-The flu hits fast and hard.
-You can feel perfectly fine in the morning and be flat on your back by the afternoon.
+The flu tends to come on abruptly.
+A person can feel well in the morning and be significantly unwell by the afternoon.
 Classic flu signs include:

 - High fever (often 100–104°F) that comes on suddenly